3D printed prosthesis: 3DP in Prosthetic Design

 The design starts with creating an accurate 3D rendering of the residual limb.
 This can be done in a few ways, such as 3D scanning, MRI, CT scan, or digital image reconstruction.
-A prosthesis can then be design by integrating the rendering into an existing design.
+A prosthesis can then be designed by integrating the rendering into an existing design.
 Depending on the design, different 3D printing manufacturing methods can be used.
-After printing, post processing occurs, some processes like SLA require the for the curing of the part, others like FDM require light clean up.
+After printing, post processing occurs, some processes like SLA require the curing of the part, others like FDM require light clean up.
 Additional hardware, from support rods to bolts or wire is then added before the final assembly.

-3D Printing allows for rapid prototyping, which has shown benefits within clinical settings.
+Models can be either positive space models, which replicate the patient's actual anatomy, or negative space models, which replicate the space surrounding the anatomy.
+3DP can be inexpensive, less time-consuming to produce, and more controllable than traditional production techniques 3D printing allows for rapid prototyping, which has shown benefits within clinical settings.
 This is especially important within custom sockets.
-The socket is the main interface between a user and the prosthesis properly fitting is important for both comfort as well as allowing for proper function.
+The socket is the main interface between a user and the prosthesis.
+Proper fitting is important for both comfort as well as allowing for proper function.
 Control of the prosthetic, as well as force distribution is primary control through the socket.
-3D printings rapid prototyping allows for this to be better honed in ensuring a better fit.
+The rapid prototyping enabled by 3D printing allows for this to be better honed in ensuring a better fit.